Whether you’re setting up shop or looking to reach new customers, you’re going to need an eye-catching and stylish promotional flyer.

 1. Function Before Form

-OK, so before we get distracted with the fun design stuff, let’s get a reality check first.
+OK, so before we get distracted with the fun design stuff for great flyers, let’s get a reality check first.
 You may want to make your new business flyer into a Michelangelo masterpiece, but realistically most people won't see it in that light at all.